openstack-archive/tripleo-image-elements/elements/boot-stack/README.md

 Description
 -----------

-This element contains nova, glance, and keystone services, configured to perform baremetal deployments.
+This element contains nova, glance, and keystone services with a default configuration for nova-baremetal operation.
+If building for baremetal deployments be sure to also include the nova-baremetal element, which is not needed for 'overcloud' (KVM/Xen) deployments and thus is not depended on by boot-stack.

 Basic Usage